1985 Ford LTD LX sedan

 “Because Mr. Bondurant shouldn’t have all the fun.”

 Late in the 1984 model year, Ford added a performance-oriented model to the Fairmont-based LTD line.
 The LX was loosely based on a few sedans that Bob Bondurant had cobbled together for use at his high-performance driving school.
 For 1985, the LX wore the updated nose and tail that came along with all 1985 LTDs.

-Standard exterior and mechanical equipment in the $11,421 LX (about $26,500 in 2016 dollars) included quad rectangular halogen headlamps, power brakes, a Traction-Lok rear axle, a rear stabilizer bar, and P205/70HR Goodyear Eagle tires (a size still readily available) on 14-inch styled road wheels.
+The 1985 LX had a base price of $11,421—about $35,200 in 2025 dollars.
+Standard exterior and mechanical equipment included quad rectangular halogen headlamps, power brakes, a Traction-Lok rear axle, a rear stabilizer bar, and P205/70HR Goodyear Eagle tires (a size still readily available) on 14-inch styled road wheels.
 Inside, dual power mirrors, lumbar-support bucket seats, a center console with a floor shifter for the transmission, brushed aluminum trim on the dash bezels, an upgraded instrument cluster with tachometer, a Tripminder computer, and an AM radio with dual front speakers (ah, the glamor!) were included.

 Options included cast aluminum wheels ($224), air conditioning ($743), power windows ($272), power locks ($213), and an electronic AM/FM stereo radio with cassette ($409).

-Like some other interesting Ford performance cars from the 1980s (I’m thinking of you, Mustang SVO), LTD LX‘s did not sell well, with only 3,260 sold over the 1984 and 1985 model years (there would be no 1986 LX).
-Likely because of the limited production numbers, you rarely see them in the Hemmings Motor News classifieds or on eBay Motors.
-There is some enthusiast support.
+Like some other interesting Ford performance cars from the 1980s (I’m thinking of you, Mustang SVO), LTD LXs did not sell well, with only 3,260 sold over the 1984 and 1985 model years (there would be no 1986 LX).

 Make mine Medium Charcoal Metallic, please.